Welcome to our Ealy Years Foundation Stage - September 2018 to July 2019

 Once the children have settled in, we will be observing the children during play and following their interests.
 Any items of interest that your child would like to share during Welcome Time e.g. autumn leaves, pine cones, shells etc, would be greatly welcomed to support our overall understanding of your child.

-Below are the two RECEPTION Class Key Groups
+Below we will add photographs of the Class Key Groups

 There is lots of information about the Foundation Stages Curriculum in the